 With the real estate laws in New York being caveat emptor or ‘buyer beware,’ it helps buyers always to exercise caution in a big real estate purchase.
 One of the worst situations to be in when this matters is a misrepresentation claim.
-It’s fairly normal for listing agents to talk up a listing’s strong points while avoiding its lesser features.
-But there’s a strong line between sales tactics like this and blatantly misrepresenting the true state of a property.
+It’s relatively normal for listing agents to talk up a listing’s strong points while avoiding its lesser features.
+But there’s a definite line between sales tactics like this and blatantly misrepresenting the actual state of a property.

 Here we take a look at New York’s misrepresentation laws and how buyers can protect themselves.